-Description: The PHRC hosts a variety of training activities, including online webinars, on-demand platforms for education, and in-person conferences.
+Description: The PHRC hosts a variety of training activities, including online webinars, on-demand courses for continuing education credits, and in-person conferences.
 The scope of effort for these programs varies depending on the year as some programs are only offered every other year.
-In addition, external factors, such as changes to the Pennsylvania Uniform Construction Code, may increase activity in specific areas.
+In addition, external factors, such as changes to the PA UCC, may increase activity in specific areas.

 1. PHRC Webinar Series: The PHRC will continue its successful webinar series.
 Webinars are delivered live for continuing education credit, and they are archived for on-demand viewing without continuing education credit.
 Proposed topics are listed below.
 One PA Labor & Industry contact hour is offered for each webinar for PA code officials.
-As appropriate, AIA LUs for architects, ICC credit hours for code officials, NARI credits for remodelers, and PA PDHs for engineers are offered.
+As appropriate, AIA LUs for architects, ICC credit hours for code officials, NARI credits for remodelers, and PDHs for Pennsylvania engineers are also offered.

-The webinar topics for the 2024-25 series, while subject to change based on speaker availability, may include:
+The webinar topics for the 2025-26 series, while subject to change based on speaker availability, may include:

+- Advanced Framing

+- Aging in Place and Multigenerational Homes: Designs for All Ages

+- Levels of Offsite Construction

+- Heat Pump Options in Pennsylvania

+- 2024 PAG-02 General NPDES Permits

+- Ductwork in Conditioned Spaces

+- Domestic Hot Water

+- Indoor Environmental Quality

-- PA UCC Update Series
+- Residential Energy Codes in PA

-- o 2021 PA UCC Code Update #1

-- o 2021 PA UCC Code Update #2

-- Specific topics highlighting significant changes or updates.

-- Continuous Insulation

-- Vapor Retarders

-- Residential Deck Update
+- Al and Technology in Residential Construction

-- Townhouse Separation Options

-- Pitfalls of an Open Concept Floor Plan

-- Mental Health / Opioid Addiction

-- Mold Awareness

-- Land Development / Planning / Stormwater

-- 2. PHRC On-Demand Courses for Continuing Education: The PHRC continues to partner with Penn State Extension to offer recorded webinars in an on-demand format.
-This format utilizes knowledge checks and a final quiz to satisfy continuing education requirements and provides a certificate of continuing education upon completion for a fee.
-The PHRC team will continue to deploy webinars that are developed and delivered internally through this on-demand platform.
-There are new required accessibility guidelines that must be met with Penn State's oversight and add additional time to the creation of on-demand courses.
-As such, this may affect the quantity of new courses that are offered.
+- 2. PHRC On-Demand Courses for Continuing Education: The PHRC continues to partner with the Office of Digital Learning in the Penn State College of Engineering to offer recorded webinars in an on-demand format for continuing education credits.
+For a fee, this format utilizes knowledge checks and a final quiz to satisfy continuing education requirements and provides a certificate of continuing education upon completion.
+The PHRC team will continue to create on-demand courses from webinars that are developed and delivered internally.
+With new required accessibility guidelines and a hosting platform change at Penn State, the quantity of new courses that are offered may be affected as the PHRC team works to shift existing courses to the new platform.

-- 3. Annual PHRC Housing Conference: The PHRC will continue to organize, promote, and hold the industry-focused conference.
+- 3. Annual PHRC Housing Conference: The PHRC will continue to organize, promote, and hold its signature industry-focused conference.
 This conference has been held annually since 1992 and has established a reputation of being the premier program focusing on technical issues of housing and land development in Pennsylvania.
 The conference brings together the building community (builders, remodelers, design professionals, educators), regulators (planners, building code officials, township engineers, DEP, and conservation district staff, etc.), and others involved in the residential construction industry.